fbpx

 As Steve Jobs said, “Creativity is just connecting things.”

-The more “things” we have to connect, the better our ideas will become.
-This means the quality and quantity of things we consume is a crucial factor in our ability to come up with a good idea.
+The more “things” you have to connect, the better your ideas will become.
+This means the quality and quantity of what you consume is a crucial factor in your ability to come up with a good idea.

-The books, TV shows, articles, and movies we consume, the people we interact with, and the experiences we have all influence the ideas we generate.
+The books, TV shows, articles, and movies you consume, the people you follow/interact with, and the experiences you all influence the ideas you generate.

-If we consume junk, we can’t expect to create quality.
+If you consume junk, you can’t expect to create quality.

-(By the way, an easy way to improve the ideas you consume is to subscribe to my For The Interested newsletter).
+(By the way, an easy way to improve the ideas you consume is to subscribe to my newsletter.)

-Exposing ourselves to valuable ideas is only half the battle.
+Exposing yourself to valuable ideas is only half the battle.

-To get the most out of that which we consume, it helps to regurgitate those ideas to others.
+To get the most out of what you consume, it helps to communicate those ideas to others.

-After reading an interesting article, talk to somebody about it, write about it in a blog post, and/or condense its essence into a 140-character tweet.
-In doing so, we get exponentially more benefit out of it.
+After reading an interesting article, tell someone about it, write about it in a blog post, and/or condense its essence into a tweet.
+In doing so, you get exponentially more benefit out of it.

-Because the process of communicating an idea we’ve consumed in different formats — speaking, writing, and condensing it — forces us to absorb the idea in a much deeper way.
+Because the process of communicating an idea you’ve consumed forces you to absorb the idea in a deeper way.

-We internalize it, learn more from it, are able to recall it, and better understand it.
-Each of those things make it more likely to unlock new ideas for us down the road.
+You internalize it, learn more from it, are better able to recall and understand it….

 3. Think macro.

-One of the simplest ways to improve our idea generation is to think about things we encounter in a macro sense.
+One of the simplest ways to improve your idea generation is to think about what you encounter in a macro sense.

-No matter what we learn, we can zoom out our perspective to a macro level and discover ways it relates to that which we’re trying to brainstorm.
+When you zoom out your perspective on something, you discover ways it relates to that which you’re trying to brainstorm.

-But by expanding my viewpoint and considering what was happening on a macro level, I discovered it was actually packed with universal ideas about how to connect with an audience that had nothing to do with music.
+But by expanding my viewpoint and considering what was happening on a macro level, I discovered it was packed with insights about how to connect with an audience that had nothing to do with music.

 4. Capture ideas when they come.

-Ideas come to us when THEY want to, not necessarily when WE want them to.
+Ideas come to you when THEY want to, not necessarily when YOU want them to.

-That’s why training ourselves to come up with better ideas isn’t just about preparing for our next brainstorm session.
-Recognize instead that ideas constantly come to us and to get in the habit of acknowledging and capturing them.
+That’s why training yourself to come up with better ideas isn’t just about preparing for our next brainstorm session.
+Recognize instead that ideas constantly come to you and to get in the habit of acknowledging and capturing them.

 Carry around a notebook, leave yourself a voicemail, send yourself an email, or figure out some other way to capture the idea before it slips away.